VenLL/tswd-portfolio-Ven/final-project-part-one.md

 As certain hospital evaluation scores such as HAI and HAC directly affect the amount of payment hospitals are able to receive from the Centers for Medicare & Medicaid Services (cms.gov, 2023), this project would also like to detect and address locations and regions where HAI and HAC scores tend to be higher.

-We will be focusing on data that documents the years 2021-2023.
+I will be focusing on data that documents the years 2021-2023.

 ## Project Structure: